 As an archaeology student on excavations in the UK, I resented the drawing.
 No — I hated the drawing.
 We were taking heaps of photos, so why did we have to draw everything as well?
 The answer is simple: archaeology isn’t just about gathering data, it’s about interpreting it.
 A photograph captures pretty much everything.
 Even in the hands of a pro, a camera is a device designed to capture the bulk of the light hitting it in one gulp.
 In contrast, a drawing selects.
 It sifts through the raw data to emphasize, highlight and ultimately present an argument.
 And it’s the same with maps.

 (More of the implications of that a little later).

 2. MAPS NEED TO BE READ

 You know the argument that Google search is making us stupid?
 How about cutting & pasting that argument into the realm of digital mapping?
+(EDIT: this study seems to confirm it.)
 Is this generation the last that will truly know how to read a map?
 The President of the British Cartographic Society has already expressed her concern — and since map-reading is a mental exercise, do we run the risk of dumbing down our brains by relying on machines to tell us where in the world we are?

 3. MAPS ARE BEAUTIFUL

 A year or so back, I visited the British Museum in London while an exhibition was running.
 The topic?
 The History Of Maps.
 Laid out in glass cases were some of the world’s most famous cartographic marvels — some impossible complicated, as intricate as illuminated manuscripts, some riots of colour to the point of being garish . . . and all of them beautiful.

 Maps aren’t just educational.
 They’re educational art.